Why Do Some People Need to Use Loud Headphones?

 Go for the 60/60 rule to be on the safest side: the best way to avoid hearing problems is to listen at a 60 percent volume for 60 minutes, and you need to take a break.
 By doing this you are not only saving your ears but also ensuring the longevity of the headphones.

 The bottom line is if you are on the lookout for the best loudest headphones, it is always best to spend a few bucks extra and go for a high-quality one with an active noise-canceling feature.
 As mentioned before, the ANC shuts out the external sounds, so you get a clear and amplified sound without having to turn the volume of your headphones to a dangerous decibel.
 If you are really conscious about your ears and hearing and want to continue listening to music in loud mode at the same time, then do remember to use noise-canceling headphones or earbuds, follow the 60/60 rule and keep taking breaks in between the listening sessions.
+You might also want to check out our best retractable bluetooth headset recommendation from here.

 While wired headphones have better sound quality because of their analog data transmission, wireless headphones are getting better and more advanced day by day.
 When it comes to the loudness, it depends on the model and the sound engineering that they have irrespective of whether they have a wired or not.